subair99/ML_Zoomcamp_2024_Modules/ML_Zoomcamp_2024_Article/Article.md

 Bagging XGBoost - RMSE: 9.6066
 ```

-As expected the bagging model performs better than the bare XGBRegressor.
+As expected, the bagging model performs better than the bare XGBRegressor.
 The next step is to show that bagging has the ability train a data of a very large size.
 We start from the top.

 ```python
 # Now train the sales data with bagging and inputting null values